qgrid/qgrid.github.io/source/feature/filtering.md

 ## How to add a filter row?

-To show filter controls under the column headers use `filterUnit` attribute, filter can be overridden in column template definition.
+To show filter controls under the column headers use `filterUnit` attribute, filter view can be overridden in the template definition.

 ```html
 <q-grid filterUnit="row">